Error Page Codes

 All HTTP requests (the type of requests generated by your browser when you attempt to load a page) generate a status code.
 However, your browser will generally only display a status code associated with an error after an attempted action fails.

-There are 5 classes of status codes, and the term error codes specifically refers to the two classes of status codes that indicate these errors.
+There are 5 classes of status codes, and the term error codes specifically refer to the two classes of status codes that indicate these errors.
 This article will cover the following codes:

 - What is a Client Error Code?